Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 sudo apt install nginx

-apt-cache madison nginx # list installable nginx versions in the repo
+apt-cache madison nginx # query the nginx versions installable from the current repository

 Service management: